-- 20% of the marks attainable or below are given for any one component 1. - 2.
-40% of the marks attainable or below are given for any three components; This reflects the need to ensure competence wide across а range of components.
+- 1. 20% of the marks attainable or below are given for any one component. - 2.
+40% of the marks attainable or below are given for any three components; This reflects the need to ensure competence across a wide range of components.